Akerrules/ParkingApp/README.md

 # ParkingApp for Hamilton

+# Future incoming features:
-Users will be able to locate the closest parking meter near them.
+* Users will be able to locate the closest parking meter near them.

-Users will be able to check if they are allowed to park near the street
+* Users can check if they are allowed to park near the street.

-Nearby municipal lot and prices per hourly
+* Nearby municipal lot and prices per hourly

+# Current Features
+* The application shows the parking meter and its details in Hamilton
+* The application shows bike racks and their details in Hamilton
+* The application shows the bike path